Skip to main content

 Cardfight!!
 Vanguard Dear Days 2 is a single player game with multiplayer support.

 Similar games include Cardfight!!
 Vanguard Dear Days, Yu-Gi-Oh!
-Legacy of the Duelist: Link Evolution, Vanguard ZERO, Street Fighter V, Mortal Kombat X and others.
+Legacy of the Duelist: Link Evolution, Street Fighter V, Yu-Gi-Oh!
+Legacy of the Duelist, Vanguard ZERO and others.